rodber/blog/_posts/2021/2021-06-25-adios-chevereto-free.md

 featuredImage: /photos/2021-chevereto-free.jpeg
 ---

 In 2016 I released [Chevereto-Free 1.0.0](https://github.com/Chevereto/Chevereto-Free/releases/tag/1.0.0) with the goal of building a new audience and to also discourage piracy of my stuff.
-I did this move because back then I really wanted to turn the entire project into a collaborative thing as I was getting too burn with the never ending "can you add X please?" or the "add this and you will make rich!" kind of feedback.
+I did this move because back then I really wanted to turn the entire project into a collaborative thing as I was getting too burned with the never ending "can you add X please?" or the "add this and you will make rich!" kind of feedback.

 I was expecting people to join development and that some users will upgrade to paid edition progressively.
 The idea was also to use this Open Source edition as marketing for my stuff as the general rule of thumb is that more users equals more money.